-EMPATHY, ASPERGER’S, & LEARNING HOW TO INTERACT AND SHARE APPROPRIATELY
+EMPATHY, AUTISM, & LEARNING HOW TO INTERACT AND SHARE APPROPRIATELY

 This is an excerpt from my seventh book, Good Trouble: Building a Successful Life & Business with Asperger’s. which details many mistakes that proved to be learning opportunities and the first 20 years of Microcosm Publishing.

 I made a rule when I turned eighteen that I would get only one tattoo per year.
 I was afraid I would run out of real estate on my body before I had really good ideas later in life.
 For the first few years I would plan out the next four or five tattoos.
 Ideas rarely got scrapped but sometimes got refined.
 Most of the concepts were paper-thin and the executions weren’t much better.
 I took images that were meaningful to me and put them on my body — things my friends had drawn or artwork I found on albums that I liked or things to represent commitments to my politics — “One Less Car,” “Revolution Between The Lines,” or “Break Free From Gender Roles.”

 After the better part of seven years of walking around with permanent ink, I started to feel a little on display, expecting to be judged, or maybe just a little tired of explaining what these things mean over and over.
 In the social circles that I was a part of and to fans of Microcosm, art was expected to have intense, didactic meaning, and it was fair game to ask for an explanation, perhaps turning a stranger into a friend.